 1950s Bedside Lamp

-Materials: Dark coloured wood, possible teak.
-Brass, white striped glass.
+Materials: Dark coloured conical wood base, possible teak.
+Conical brass decoration on top.
+White striped egg-form glass.
 Metal parts and socket (galvanized iron).

 Height: 28 cm / 11.02”